Mad-ness/s2i-demo/README.md

 Successfully built c2c1ee05803a
 ```

 Right now the image named s2i-flask is a ready __S2I__ image.
-Such S2I images are shipped a lot within OpenShift.
+A lot of _S2I_ images like this are shipped with OpenShift.

-Now we are ready deploy our application to this S2I image
+Now we are ready to deploy our application from this S2I image.

 ## Phase 3.
 Building the app-ready image